The Platform: 6 Similar Movies You Must Watch Next

 Despite having a very limited runtime of 94 minutes, ‘The Platform‘ stays with you even after the credits start to roll.
 Since its premiere back in 2019 Toronto International Film Festival, where it also won the People’s Choice Award for Midnight Madness, the film has managed to earn worldwide acclaim from both critics and moviegoers; especially after its worldwide release on Netflix.

-The film makes you witness the disturbing life of Goreng, who navigates his vertical prison, commonly referred to as “The Pit”, where food descends down from the top cell of the prison to its bottom.
+The film makes you witness the disturbing life of Goreng, who navigates his vertical prison, commonly referred to as “The Pit,” where food descends down from the top cell of the prison to its bottom.
 Because of this unfair practice of feeding the inmates, the ones at top get the best of this opulent feast while the ones in the loser cells barely even get leftover scraps.
-If you’ve already watched ‘The Platform’ and you’re looking for films similar to it, check out this list.
-You can watch several of these movies like The Platform on Netflix, Hulu or Amazon Prime.
+If you’ve already watched ‘The Platform’ and you’re looking for films like it, then you should check our reccomendations.

 6. Ready or Not (2019)